Espyo/Pikifen/readme.md

 * Replicates most of the standard _Pikmin_ gameplay.
 * Replicates some of the more complex features, such as dynamic music or Go Here!
-* Unique features like weather conditions, complex missions, and more.
+* Unique features like weather conditions, elaborate missions, and more.
 * Content that can be edited via text files, or by just replacing the image and sound files.
 * Intuitive and deep editors, such as an area editor, animation editor, and more.
 (Made with [Dear ImGui](https://github.com/ocornut/imgui)!)
-* Scripting for custom objects using finite state machines.
+* Scripting for custom objects using [finite-state machines](https://en.wikipedia.org/wiki/Finite-state_machine) and a custom scripting language.
 * Tools to help with debugging custom content.
 * A comprehensive but easy-to-follow manual to help with making content.
 * A pack system, designed to make sharing custom content easy.